Lanslk/IOS-assignment-3/calendar/README.md

 8. Add a task description
 9. Select "Check Weather" - which will use a weather API - for most effective results, try within a week of the testing date.
 10. Click on create task
-11. Repeat the above steps twice more with different, as we've built in a function to order the tasks, and allow for overlap.
+11. Repeat the above steps twice more with different times set, as we've built in a function to order the tasks, and also allow for overlap whilst prioritising based on "Start Time".
 12. Once back in the main view - Select the Calendar icon
 13. Customise if you want + Select the day you picked the task
 14. You will see all the tasks you set for that day - Note they are in a list and you can scroll through them as well.